uconneeb/evolution/grading.md

 ## EEB 2245
 ![From Darwin's 1837 "B" notebook]({{ "/assets/img/533px-Darwin_Tree_1837.png" | relative_url }}){:.rightsideimage width="200px"}

 The course will offer four 100 point exams.
 Of these, we will drop the lowest score of one exam; retaining three exam scores.
 If you miss an exam, that exam will be your dropped score.
-A sample grade calculation follows: if you received 78, 95, 85, 99 as exam scores your score would be 93% or (95+85+99)=279 points out of 300.
+A sample grade calculation follows: if you received 78, 95, 85, 99 as exam scores and **9** bonus points your score would be 96% or (95+85+99+**9**)=288 points out of 300.
 Grades will be posted in the _My Grades_ section of [HuskyCT](https://huskyct.uconn.edu/).

 ## EEB 2245W